googleapis/repo-automation-bots/packages/gcf-utils/README.md

 ### GCFLogger

 `GCFLogger` is a standardized logger for Google Cloud Functions.
-Note: this logger is a singleton shared across the
+Note: this logger is a singleton

 ```
-import {GCFLogger, getLogger} from 'gcf-utils';
+import {getLogger} from 'gcf-utils';

-let logger: GCFLogger = getLogger();
+let logger = getLogger();

 logger.info('An info message');
 logger.debug({ 'debug-property': 'value' });